groue/GRMustache/Guides/security.md

 See how the `digits` key, alone on the third and fourth line, has not been rendered.

-Conclusion: you must use full paths to your deep protected objects, or they won't be found.
+Conclusion: you must use full paths to your deep priority objects, or they won't be found.

 Compatibility with other Mustache implementations